soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 Reports update in real-time, providing you with the latest insights.
 These reports also provide recommendations and alert you to imminent threats.
 Predefined reports include the [Threat Protection Status report](view-reports-for-atp.md#threat-protection-status-report), [ATP File Types report](view-reports-for-atp.md#atp-file-types-report), [ATP Message Disposition report](view-reports-for-atp.md#atp-message-disposition-report) and more.

-## Utilize threat intelligence capabilities
+## Use threat investigation and response capabilities

-Office 365 ATP includes best-of-class [threat intelligence tools](office-365-ti.md) that enable your organization's security team to anticipate, understand, and prevent malicious attacks.
+Office 365 ATP includes best-of-class [threat investigation and response tools](office-365-ti.md) that enable your organization's security team to anticipate, understand, and prevent malicious attacks.

 - [Threat trackers](threat-trackers.md) provide the latest intelligence on prevailing cybersecurity issues.
 For example, you can view information about the latest malware, and take countermeasures before it becomes an actual threat to your organization.
 Available trackers include [Noteworthy trackers](threat-trackers.md#noteworthy-trackers), [Trending trackers](threat-trackers.md#trending-trackers), [Tracked queries](threat-trackers.md#tracked-queries), and [Saved queries](threat-trackers.md#saved-queries).